Lift-All® Chain Sling Inspection

 When I begin the chain sling inspection process, I first look at the tag.
 Is the tag legible?
 Does it contain all the required information?
 Can I read its serial number?
 If so, I move on with the inspection.
 I then check to see if the mechanical connections are able to move freely.
 If so, I move on.
 I’m looking for damage to the chain.
 If I find any bent links, or nicks, gouges, or cuts, that get through the hardened outer layer of the chain, I need to remove that sling from service.
 When conducting the chain inspection, if you can see with your naked eye that the sling has stretched, or bent links, it is a good indicator that the sling fails inspection and needs to be removed from service.
 When inspecting the sling hook, if it has a latch kit present, I want to make sure that it makes contact on the throat where it’s supposed to.
 If it doesn’t, it’s a good indicator that the hook has been stretched and the sling needs to be removed from service.
 Additionally, if any of the following forms of damage are visible, the sling should be immediately removed from service:

-• If metal fittings or chain is cracked, nicked, gouged, stretched, deformed, pitted, corroded, or has weld spatter.
+- If metal fittings or chain are cracked, nicked, gouged, stretched, deformed, pitted, corroded, or has weld spatter.

 If any of this removal criteria is found during your inspection, the sling needs to be removed from service, replaced, or sent to Lift-All for repair.